Morten Harket: Personal life

-Harket has three children with his former wife Camilla Malmquist Harket who he was married to from 1989 to 1998.
+Harket has three children with his former wife Camilla Malmquist Harket whom he was married to from 1989 to 1998.
 He also has two daughters with former girlfriends Anne Mette Undlien and Inez Andersson.

-His eldest daughter, Tomine, sings on Alan Walker's song "Darkside".

 Harket's hobbies include drawing, painting, music and cars.
 Along with band member Magne Furuholmen, he is a supporter of Stoke City, an English football team.
 While maintaining his home in Norway, he also holds residence in London.

-In 2025, Harket revealed that he suffers from Parkinson's disease.
+In 2025, Harket revealed that he has Parkinson's disease.
 According to Harket, "I've got no problem accepting the diagnosis.
 With time I've taken to heart my 94-year-old father's attitude to the way the organism gradually surrenders: 'I use whatever works'."
 Harket stated that he underwent a deep brain stimulation treatment and asks people to refrain from sending him messages with advice: "I'm going to get so many messages about what to do and how to deal with it.
 Lots of suggestions for cures and whatnot, all from well-meaning people.
 I know there are many opinions and alternative theories, but I need to listen to the professionals I have available to me, who are taking care of this with me and for me, and who keep a close eye on developments in many areas of research taking place today.
 I won't be able to process anything else."
 Harket's treatment, performed at a Mayo Clinic center in the United States, had the side effect of hindering his voice.